stmilne/icds_docs_v2/docs/packages/r.md

 > install.packages( <package> )
 ```

-The first time you run this command in a single version of R,
+The first time you run this command in a given version of R,
 you will be prompted to create a personal library;
 The default location is the `.R` directory in your home directory.